hywn/tgif/README.md

 populate_offerings.rb -- gets all class offerings from lou's list populate_evals.rb     -- get all class evals from UVA

-PHP SERVER STUFF:
+PHP SERVER DATA STUFF:
-classes.php -- returns info about all classes in JSON class.php   -- returns info about a single class in JSON
+data/classes.php -- returns info about all classes in JSON data/class.php   -- returns info about a single class in JSON

 HTML INTERFACE:
 viewclasses.html -- view all classes